-According to statistics, 85% of people find that “spending money on travel is an investment worth making,” so the primary goal of travel agencies is to help customers make their mind up.
+According to statistics, 85% of people find that “spending money on travel is an investment worth making,” so the primary goal of travel agencies is to help customers make up their mind.
 In this entry, we’ll talk about the advantages of email marketing for your travel business and bring real-world examples of how to use it effectively.

 - Collect email addresses